-- 2. To determine the size of the configured swap space, enter the following command: - # /usr/sbin/swap -s df -k /tmp
+To determine the available RAM and swap space, enter the following command:

+'''

+/usr/sbin/lsps -s

+'''

+Note:

-Note: Oracle recommends that you take multiple values for the available RAM and swap space before finalizing a value.
-This is because the available RAM and swap space keep changing depending on the user interactions with the computer.
+- Oracle recommends that you take multiple values for the available RAM and swap space before finalizing a value.
+This is because the available RAM and swap space keep changing depending on the user interactions with the computer. - Contact your operating system vendor for swap space allocation guidance for your server.
+The vendor guidelines supersede the swap space requirements listed in this guide. - 3.
+To determine the size of the configured swap space, enter the following command: